brown-band/website/pages/scripts/1965-1966/fall/yale.md

 :sd[Band plays.]\
 :sd[Band forms blob.]

-The blob on the field is tonight's dinner.
+The blob on the field is tonight’s dinner.
 The Band asks: “what was it” and plays “The Old Grey Mare.”

 :sd[Band plays.]\
 :sd[Band leaves field as audience strangles.]